ToFeWe/Bagging-Regression-Trees/src/documentation/concept.rst

 Overview for the project
 ========================
-The implementation of the of the concepts and simulations described in the term paper has been split up across various modules.
+The implementation of the simulations described in the term paper has been split up across various modules.
 The objective of this section is to explain the conception and structure.

 The part :ref:`model_code` contains explanations for all basic algorithms and functions that are used for the main parts of the simulation.
-Amongst them the implementation of the Bagging Algorithm for Regression Trees and the ``MonteCarloSimulation`` Class, which is used to perform the simulations of part 5 of the term paper.
+Amongst them the implementation of the Bagging Algorithm for Regression Trees and the ``MonteCarloSimulation`` Class, which is used to perform the simulations of Section 5 of the term paper.
 Within :ref:`analysis` the documentation for the main calculations and simulations of the paper can be found.
 In :ref:`final` the modules for creating the figures are documented.
-All model specifications are defined in :file:'.json' files.
+All model specifications are defined in .json files.
 An overview for those can be found in :ref:`model_specs`.
 Finally, the overview of the final output files is listed in :ref:`paper`.
 In this folder you can also find further figures, that have not been created during the build process.